 In The United Methodist Church (and other Christian denominations), it is difficult or impossible for lesbian, gay, transsexual, and bisexual clergy or laity to become a visible and outward channel for God’s saving grace.
 This book traces the history of the church’s struggle with homosexuality, highlighting critical incidents in the culture and church polity which shape the church’s response.
-The controversy is deeply rooted in how God’s people are searching the scriptures, which are interpreted as a means of grace for some and as a rule-book for others.
+The issues are deeply rooted in the way God’s people understand scriptures, which are interpreted as a means of grace for some and as a rule-book for others.
 This book includes first-person narratives of LGBTQ persons faithfully serving in a denomination that denies their calls and—in some cases—their presence.
 These stories will show how the coming out process is deeply spiritual as one grows into an authentic, God-created and graced self.

 “You are the one who created my innermost parts;